mixpanel/docs/pages/docs/access-security/single-sign-on/shared-sso.md

 This feature is available to customers on an Enterprise Plan.

+> Shared SSO is currently in private beta.
+Please contact your Account Manager if you are interested in enabling this feature.

 ## Admin Organizations

 An Admin Organization is a special type of Organization that contains Single Sign-On settings and Claimed Domains.
 It can have Organization Members, but you should only add administrative users to the Admin Organization to manage security.
 The [SCIM](/docs/access-security/single-sign-on/overview#scim) process will add Users as Organization Members.